One-photon measurement of two-photon entanglement

 For maximally entangled states $\mathcal{C}(\dm)=1$ and for separable states $\mathcal{C}(\dm)=0$.

-In the experiment our source of entangled photons is a pair of perpendicularly oriented nonlinear crystals, $C_H^j$ and $C_V^j$ (Fig.\ref{fig_exp_all}a)\cite{KMWZ-pol-ent-source}.
+In the experiment our source of entangled photons is a pair of perpendicularly oriented nonlinear crystals, $C_H^j$ and $C_V^j$ (Fig.\ref{ent-source})\cite{KMWZ-pol-ent-source}.
 However, our scheme also works for any other source producing the state $\dm$ given by Eq. (\ref{mixed-state-form}), for example, a single type-II non-linear crystal \cite{kwiat1995new}.
-Horizontally and vertically polarized two-photon states ($\ket{H_\alpha H_\beta}$ and $\ket{V_\alpha V_\beta}$) are produced by spontaneous parametric down-conversion in $C_H^j$ and $C_V^j$ respectively, where photons $\alpha$ and $\beta$ have distinct wavelengths.
+Horizontally and vertically polarized two-photon states ($\ket{H_\alpha H_\beta}$ and $\ket{V_\alpha V_\beta}$) are produced by spontaneous parametric down-conversion in $C_H^j$ and $C_V^j$ respectively.
 Parameters $I_H$ and $I_V$ are proportional to the probability of emissions at $C_H^j$ and $C_V^j$, respectively.
 The parameter $\I$ represents the mutual coherence between these emissions and $\phi$ is the relative phase between these emissions.
-All three parameters are separately tuned in our experiment (Supplemental Information).
+All three parameters are independently tuned in our experiment.

-As illustrated in Fig. \ref{fig:scheme-illus}, we use two such sources in the experiment (see supplemental information for the detailed experimental setup).
+As illustrated in Fig. \ref{fig:scheme-illus}, we use two such sources in the experiment (see Supplemental Material for the detailed experimental setup).
 As for device $O$, we use a half-wave plate (HWP), which allows us to introduce distinguishability.
 The device, $\Gamma$, is a combination of wave plates and a polarizer (Supplemental Information) such that we can project photon $\b$ onto horizontal ($H$), vertical ($V$), diagonal ($D$), anti-diagonal ($A$), right-circular ($R$), and left-circular ($L$) polarization states.
 Therefore, we choose the measurement basis by the use of $\Gamma$.
-The phase in the interferometer is changed by moving the position of the beamsplitter ($BS$).